Atlas Logo

 Sample details

 The Toddlers Up study aims to examine relations between cognitive and social influences on younger children's development.
-Participating families were recruited through mother–toddler groups in low-income neighbourhoods and support groups for mothers in Cambridgeshire, Huntingdonshire, and Hertfordshire, United Kingdom.
-All mothers of children within the study have a toddler between 24 and 36 months of age and speak English as a first language.
-Of the 192 families contacted, 140 (73%) consented to participate in the study.
-Participants had four study time-points (ages 2, 3, 4, and 6).
+Participating families were recruited through mother–toddler groups in low-income neighbourhoods and support groups for mothers in Cambridgeshire, United Kingdom.
+All mothers of children within the study had a toddler between 24 and 36 months of age and speak English as a first language.
+143 mothers with a toddler between 24 and 36 months of age participated in Of the 192 families contacted, 140 (73%) consented to participate in the study.
+Children were followed up at ages 2, 3, 4, 6, and 10.

 Study design